-It also follows, that within the context of this enhanced academic program in teacher education, CHE 465, Chemistry Teaching: Methods and Techniques will also be required for those students who pursue this new combined curriculum in Chemistry/Teacher Education.
+CHE 465, Chemistry Teaching: Methods and Techniques is also required for those students who pursue this new combined curriculum in Chemistry/Teacher Education.

 Minor in Chemistry

 A minor in chemistry consists of 18 credits in chemistry, including CHE 111 and CHE 120 plus elective courses in chemistry numbered 300 or higher.